 FIGURE 3 shows ESSENCE-FL data on ILI visits to EDs and UCCs as a percentage of all visits.

-The percent of visits to EDs and UCCs for ILI is below expected levels for this time of year.
+The percent of visits to EDs and UCCs for ILI are lower that previous years at this time.

 FIGURE 4 shows percentage of ILI among all ED and UCC visits by age